Skip to content Skip to sidebar Skip to footer

 Yes, they both have sugar, but it’s naturally-occurring complex sugars that your body will burn more slowly than overly-processed sugars.
 This also helps avoid getting a sugar high and then crashing.

-Oranges, grapes, pears and berries are also packed with nutrients your body will thank you for!
+Oranges, grapes, pears and berries are also fresh fruits that are packed with nutrients your body will thank you for!

 2. Tuna Packet